MiraiDynamik/Exoterium/README.md

 3. Achieve a broader view on current science.

-'Exoterium', means 'exoteric academic place'
+'Exoterium', means 'exoteric academic place'.
+I'm thinking about its Chinese name.